open-edge-insights/eii-azure-bridge/README.md

 ## Configuration

-The configuration of the EIS Azure Bridge is a mix of the configuration for the EIS services, the EIS Azure Bridge module, and configuration for the other Azure IoT Edge Modules (i.e. the Simple Subscriber, and the Azure Blob Storage modules).
+The configuration of the EII Azure Bridge is a mix of the configuration for the EII services, the EII Azure Bridge module, and configuration for the other Azure IoT Edge Modules (i.e. the Simple Subscriber, and the Azure Blob Storage modules).
 All of this configuration is wrapped up into your deployment manifest for Azure IoT Hub.